Borivali: Education

+Transportation

-Road Ways: Autorickshaws, Taxis, BEST buses and Trains are the public modes of transport available in and to Borivali.
+Road Ways: Autorickshaws, taxis, BEST buses and trains are the public modes of transport available in and to Borivali.
 Borivali (east) is well connected with Western Express Highway while Borivali (west) is linked to the New Link Road.
-Connectivity has increase with the two metro lines set to pass through Borivali viz.
-Mumbai Metro Line 2 and Mumbai Metro Line 7.
+Connectivity has increased with two metro lines set to pass through Borivali: Mumbai Metro Line 2 and Mumbai Metro Line 7.

 Railway station

 Borivali railway station is a railway station on the Western line of the Mumbai Suburban Railway network.
 It is one of the major platforms of the Mumbai metropolitan city and the biggest railway station in the Western railway.
 The platform has access to all stations from Churchgate to Virar.
 The platform has good connectivity for Express trains which goes to different states around the country.
-It has 10 platforms which were renumbered in 2019, this sudden change created a lot of confusion for everyday travelers.
+It has 10 platforms which were renumbered in 2019, this sudden change created much confusion for everyday travelers.
 With every platform being busy for almost 18–20 hours a day.
 It is believed to be one of the blind-friendly railway stations on the western railway.
-Information obtained under the Right to Information (RTI) Act reveals that It is the most crowded station in Mumbai with around 2.87 lakh passengers traveling from there daily.
+Information obtained under the Right to Information (RTI) Act reveals that it is the most crowded station in Mumbai with around 2.87 lakh passengers traveling from there daily.